jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 Like ginn there is a duplicate example .conf file in /usr/share at /usr/share/touchegg.
 The Touchegg-gce gui edits the .conf file at ~/.config/touchegg/touchegg.conf and presumably that is the active one.
-To install the gui on Maya/Precise I did the following.
+To install the gui on Maya/Precise run the following.

     cd Desktop
     git clone https://github.com/Raffarti/Touchegg-gce.git